Basic Approach to Corporate Governance

 Basic Views on Eliminating Anti-Social Forces

 The “Rakuten Group Code of Ethics” calls for confronting antisocial forces with a resolute attitude and for standing staunchly on the side of social justice for the greater good.
 In addition, the Rakuten Group Regulations and other internal regulations establish detailed methods for handling antisocial forces.
-We have fully communicated these methods and established related systems internally with Group Companies.
+We have fully communicated these methods and established related systems internally and coordinate closely with Group companies.

-- Establishment of a Response Unit and Appointment of Managers Responsible for Preventing Inappropriate Demands
+- Establishment of a Response Department and Appointment of Managers Responsible for Preventing Inappropriate Demands

 The General Affairs and Facilities Management Department has been determined as the department in charge of responding to antisocial forces, and its General Manager has been given responsibility for coordinating response.
 In addition, person in charge of responding to antisocial forces have been assigned at each business and branch offices appropriately.